 How much mercury is too much?

-The U.S. Food and Drug Association (FDA) advises mercury should only be used in a very small amounts, no more than 65 parts per million (ppm) in the finished product.
+The U.S. Food and Drug Administration (FDA) advises mercury should only be used in a very small amounts, no more than 65 parts per million (ppm) in the finished product.

 How do I know if my cosmetic product has mercury in it?